Shivamverma21/Shivamverma21/README.md

 🚀 About Me

-🔭 I’m currently working on building in-memory Databases like Redis.
+🔭 I’m currently working on building in-memory Databases like Redis and learning low level design patterns which could be useful to develop decoupled and scalable systems.

 🌱 I’m always learning and enhancing my skills in Java Spring Boot, React, and modern backend and frontend development.